vaginessa/gib-concept/README.md

 # Updater
 A simple updater manager personal/small projects with advanced ci integration.
-There won't be a need to
+There won't be a need to messily push your ci/apk builds via telegram anymore and gib installation convienience

 # Features
 ### User
 - Multi-thread download
+- Convinient af lmao
 - Advanced CI integration
 - Battery efficient wakelock
 - Tunables for every aspect (update check intervals and more)